Discover a Life of Permanent Sobriety

 Various research findings show that men and women recover from drug addiction and alcohol addiction differently.
 Gender-specific programming, facilities, and staff provide for a safe and supportive environment conducive to healing on all levels.
 Without the distraction of the opposite sex, men and women can focus on their recovery instead of each other.
 While many drug and alcohol rehab centers may claim to be gender-specific, closer examination may reveal their sleeping quarters are separate but they share meals and activities together.

 Evidence shows that the longer a person is in a structured recovery program, the greater chances they have of staying sober.
 BRC Recovery has offered a full continuum of care since 2006, when the facility opened.
-The BRC Recovery program can be divided into three phases….a 90-day residential program at our facility outside of Austin, Texas, 90 days of sober living in our company-owned recovery residences located in Central Austin, and a 12-month aftercare monitoring program.
+The BRC Recovery program can be divided into three phases….a 90-day residential program, 90 days of sober living in our company-owned recovery residences located in Central Austin, and a 12-month aftercare monitoring program.
 Each phase can be increased if additional time is needed plus residents can choose one or more of the phases based on their individual needs.